carlesgutierrez/carlesgutierrez.github.io/_posts/research/2015-10-15-medialabPrado-Fablab.md

 tags: [fablab]
 ---

-FabLab 2015 organization and technical production for medialab-Prado activities in cooperation with [Javier Villaroel](http://javiervlab.github.io/)
+FabLab 2015 organization and technical production for [MedialabPrado](http://medialab-prado.es/).
+In cooperation with [Javier Villaroel](http://javiervlab.github.io/) and all MedialabPrado Team.

-- 3 months Residence Artists and their projects.
+# 3 months Residence Artists and their projects.

 <figure class="one">
 	<figcaption>Art Residence Projects